a pair of star icons

 // Second, we test the POST method code path in our function

-it("should call the response's send method and return a message containing
+it("should call the response's send method and return a message containing the value of body.name", async () => {

-const mocks = getMocks("POST");
+const mocks = getMocks('POST');

-const spy = vi.spyOn(mocks.res, "send");
+const spy = vi.spyOn(mocks.res, 'send');

 await helloWorld(mocks.req, mocks.res);